Comparison: Mediterranean Diet vs. Western Diet

 Conversely, the Mediterranean diet emphasizes whole, plant-based foods such as fruits, vegetables, whole grains, legumes, nuts, and healthy fats like olive oil.
 In contrast, the Western diet includes high amounts of processed meats, added sugars, and preservatives, leading to inflammation and chronic diseases.
 This diet lacks the variety and nutritional benefits seen in the Mediterranean diet, contributing to poor health outcomes.

-See also Addressing Concerns about Fat Content in the Mediterranean Diet
+See also Basic Principles of the Mediterranean Diet

 Moreover, the Western diet tends to be deficient in essential nutrients such as fiber, antioxidants, and omega-3 fatty acids, which are abundant in the Mediterranean diet.
 The overreliance on convenient, processed foods in the Western diet can lead to nutrient deficiencies and metabolic imbalances.
 This imbalance in nutrient intake can have long-term detrimental effects on overall health and well-being.